fsdsabel/TinyHtmlWpf/README.md

 }
 ```

-You would then use `WpfHtmlControl` in your application.
-The most basic usage would be:
+You would then use `MyWpfHtmlControl` in your application.

+The most basic usage of a `WpfHtmlControl` would be:

 ```xml
 <local:WpfHtmlControl Background="Blue" Foreground="Red" FontSize="16"